MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/list-management-certificate.md

 ---
 # List Management Certificate

-Applies To: System Center 2016 - Orchestrator
+> Applies To: System Center 2016 - Orchestrator

 The **List Management Certificate** activity is used in a runbook to list basic information about all of the management certificates associated with the specified subscription.
 It is part of the **Azure Certificates** category activity.

 The activity publishes all of the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

-## List Management Certificate Required Properties
+## List Management Certificate required properties

 There are no required properties for this runbook activity.

-## List Management Certificate Optional Properties
+## List Management Certificate optional rroperties

 There are no optional properties for this runbook activity.

-## List Management Certificate Published Data
+## List Management Certificate published data

 | **Element**   | **Description**   | **Value type** |
 |:---|:---|:---|